Convergence Rate Analysis of the AdamW-style Shampoo: Unifying One-Sided and Two-Sided Preconditioning: Introduction

-Theoretically, convergence of diagonally preconditioned methods have been extensively studied \citep{bottou-2022-tmlr,luo-2020-iclr,lihuan-rmsprop-2024,luo-2022-nips,hong-2024-adam,haochuanli-2023,Li-2025-nips}.
-For non-diagonal methods, Muon represents the first method to receive a rigorous convergence analysis for non-convex optimization \citep{muon-hongmingyi-25,muon-shen-25,muon-chen-25,muon-sato-25}.
+Theoretically, convergence of diagonally preconditioned methods has been extensively studied \citep{bottou-2022-tmlr,luo-2020-iclr,lihuan-rmsprop-2024,luo-2022-nips,hong-2024-adam,haochuanli-2023,Li-2025-nips}.
+For non-diagonal methods, Muon represents the first method to receive a rigorous convergence analysis for nonconvex optimization due to its simple structure \citep{muon-hongmingyi-25,Muon-NS-ICLR-26,muon-shen-25,muon-chen-25,muon-sato-25}.
 Analyses of other optimizers in this class, such as Shampoo, have largely been confined to convex settings.
-For example, \citet{shampoo-icml-18} established the regret bound of Shampoo within the online convex optimization framework, \citet{shampoo-xie-icml-25} provided a unified convergence analysis including full-matrix AdaGrad and \underline{\textit{one-sided}} variant of Shampoo for convex problems, where the update $\bL_k^{-1/4}\G_k\bR_k^{-1/4}$ in the original Shampoo is replaced by $\bL_k^{-1/2}\G_k$, \citet{KangAn-nips-25} proposed ASGO, effectively equivalent to \underline{\textit{one-sided}} Shampoo, and studied its convergence for convex programming.
+For example, \citet{shampoo-icml-18} established the regret bound of the classical Shampoo (\ref{shampoo}) within the online convex optimization framework, \citet{shampoo-xie-icml-25} provided a unified convergence analysis including full-matrix AdaGrad and \underline{\textit{one-sided}} variant of Shampoo for convex problems, where the update $\bL_k^{-1/4}\G_k\bR_k^{-1/4}$ in the original Shampoo is replaced by $\bL_k^{-1/2}\G_k$, \citet{KangAn-nips-25} proposed ASGO, effectively equivalent to \underline{\textit{one-sided}} Shampoo, and studied its convergence for convex programming.

-To the best of our knowledge, \citep{shampoo-xie-25} is the first to establish the convergence of Shampoo in nonconvex setting.
-However, their study is limited to the \underline{\textit{one-sided}} variant of Shampoo in the \underline{\textit{AdaGrad-style}} and \underline{\textit{RMSProp-style}}, and does not address the more complex, yet more commonly used, two-sided preconditioning.
+To the best of our knowledge, \citep{shampoo-xie-25} appears to be the only work prior to ours that establishes the convergence of Shampoo in the nonconvex setting.
+However, their study is limited to the \underline{\textit{one-sided}} variant of Shampoo in the \underline{\textit{AdaGrad-style}} and \underline{\textit{RMSProp-style}}, and does not address the more complex yet more commonly used two-sided preconditioning, which has been empirically observed to perform better than the one-sided variant \citep[Takeaway \#3]{Runa-shampoo-26}.
 Furthermore, their analysis does not incorporate momentum or decoupled weight decay.
-While other works \citep{Sketchy-2023,Morwani-2025-iclr,shampoo-Runa-25} have explored Shampoo from different perspectives, none have provided a convergence guarantee for the non-convex case.
+While other works \citep{Sketchy-2023,Morwani-2025-iclr,shampoo-Runa-25,KL-Shampoo-2025} have explored Shampoo from different perspectives, none has provided a convergence guarantee for the nonconvex case.

-In this paper, we study the AdamW-style Shampoo presented in Algorithm \ref{alg1}, which provides a unified treatment of two-sided ($p,q<+\infty$) and one-sided ($p=1,q=+\infty$ or $p=+\infty,q=1$) preconditioning.
-This formulation represents the most effective practical implementation of Shampoo \citep{distribute-shampoo-20,distribute-shampoo-23,AlgoPerf-competition-25}.